TalkingGoose/Colourful-Logger/README.md

 These functions allow you to simply call the name of the colour on the string and it'll print with that style.

-The colours that are usable are as below:
+The colours that are usable are as below;

     String.black
     String.red